jedelman8/nxos-ansible/README.md

 The previous sections gave a high level overview of Ansible and reviewed an example playbook.
 In this section, we'll look at how to use Ansible to template build configurations for network devices by walking through another playbook and learning a bit more about Ansible.

-First, we'll ensure the inventory `hosts` file looks like the following (if you don't wish to overwrite an existing hosts file, create a new working dir or use `-i <hosts_file_name>` when executing the playbook:
+First, we'll ensure the inventory `hosts` file looks like the following.
+We are just adding a new group of device hostnames:

 ```
+[spine]
+n9k1
+n9k2

+[leaf]
+n9k3
+n9k4

+[wan]
 boston
 nyc
 sjc